Pull out all the stops: Textual analysis via punctuation sequences

-On a more general front, relevant stylometric applications include analysis of stylistic differences in punctuation between politicians from different political parties \cite{calhoun2} and in comparisons between different editions of the same book.
-It would also be interesting to explore the effects of an editor's or journal's style on documents by a given author, as well as the effects of a translator's style on documents.
+On a more general front, relevant stylometric applications include analysis of stylistic differences in punctuation between politicians from different political parties \cite{calhoun2} and comparisons between different editions of the same book.
+It would also be interesting to explore the effects of an editor's or journal's style on documents by a given author (an especially relevant study, in light of the potential to confound such contributions in corpuses like Project Gutenberg), as well as the effects of a translator's style on documents.
 We envisage that the latter application is particularly well-suited to punctuation-based stylometry, as punctuation marks depend far less than words on the specific choice of language.
 We also expect there to be commercial applications (e.g., using online data sources) of time-series analysis of symbols without the use of words.